Alireza-Tabatabaeian/dirfix/README.md

 # dirfix

 **Smart automatic `<span dir>` fixer for mixed LTR/RTL HTML.**
-Keeps your text readable with minimal spans, even when Arabic/Persian and English are mixed in the same content.
+Keeps your text readable with minimal spans, even when Persian, Arabic, Hebrew and Left to Right languages (English, Spanish, ...) are mixed in the same content.

 ---